bitcrumb/freshinstall/README.md

     This step will copy over the defined dotfiles.
 Included things are:

+    - A set of aliases
-    - A customized prompt
+    - A default .gitignore
-    - Git branch autocompletion
-    - Makefile autocompletion

-    _Note that these files (`.zshrc` and such) will be altered in later steps, upon installing specific pieces of software_
+    _Note that these files (`.gitignore` and such) will be altered in later steps, upon installing specific pieces of software_

 5. Software